Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Graphic detailing how ozone forms (source: EPA). </p>

 PM2.5 (particulate pollution measuring less than 2.5 micrometers in diameter) comes from a variety of sources, including some of the aforementioned precursors VOC and NOX (caused by fossil fuel combustion), burning wood, dust, spores, pollen, and soot.
-Estimates from a 2014 study performed by the Utah Division of Air Quality
+Estimates from a 2014 study performed by the Utah Division of Air Quality clear things up a bit, identifying three main sources of PM2.5:

 <center>